Think-and-Dev/gitbook-docs-test/docs/integration/minting-rdocs.md

 # Minting RDOCs

 RDOC can only be minted in exchange for RIF.
-Given an amount of RIF paid to the contract, the system calculates the corresponding RDOCs amount to mint, RIF and RDOC balances are added to the Money On Chain system and the new tokens are sent to the user.
+Given an amount of RIF paid to the contract, the system calculates the corresponding RDOCs amount to mint, RIF and RDOC balances are added to the RIF On Chain system and the new tokens are sent to the user.

 In this tutorial the method (or function) that is of interest to us is `function mintStableTokenVendors(uint256 resTokensToMint, address vendorAccount) public`.

-NOTE: there is a retrocompatibility function called `function mintStableToken(uint256 resTokensToMint)` which is suitable for those who are already integrated to MoC platform and are not ready to use vendor functionality.
+NOTE: there is a retrocompatibility function called `function mintStableToken(uint256 resTokensToMint)` which is suitable for those who are already integrated to RoC platform and are not ready to use vendor functionality.
 In the future we are planning to deprecate this method.

-You must approve the amount of RIF token that you are willing to use on the Money On Chain platform before minting RDOC.
+You must approve the amount of RIF token that you are willing to use on the RIF On Chain platform before minting RDOC.
 The approved amount is called **allowedBalance**.
 You can do this by invoking `function approve(address _spender, uint256 _value) public returns (bool success)` that is part of the [ERC20 standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).

 ## Parameters of the operation